neonevm/neon-evm.docs/docs/developing/integrate/oracles/integrating_pyth.md

 contract TestReadPythPriceFeed {
     using SolanaDataConverterLib for bytes;
     using SolanaDataConverterLib for uint64;
+    using SolanaDataConverterLib for uint32;

+    /// @notice This method serves to read the bytes length of a Solana data account
-    function readSolanaDataAccountLen(bytes32 solanaAddress) public view returns(uint256) {
+    /// @param solanaAddress The Solana data account address of the price feed function readSolanaDataAccountLen(bytes32 solanaAddress) public view returns(uint256) {
         (bool success, uint256 data) = QueryAccount.length(uint256(solanaAddress));
         require(success, "failed to query account data");